 If you are passionate about understanding the processes that shape our natural environment and keen to develop the scientific and analytical skills you need to work in this field, the BSc (Hons) Environmental Science degree is exactly what you are looking for.

 You won’t find a better classroom in which to study than in the Highlands and Islands of Scotland.
 We have what is undeniably one of the world’s best ‘living laboratories’ in the spectacular natural habitats of the Scottish Highlands.

-You will study through a combination of face-to-face and video conference lectures and tutorials, as well as individual online study through the UHI Virtual Learning Environment (VLE) supported by your tutors and classmates.
+You will learn through a combination of practical laboratory work, field trips, face-to-face and video conference lectures and tutorials, and online study via the university's virtual learning environment (VLE), with support from your tutors.

 Number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent in lectures and your own time spent on individual study and research.

 For students normally domiciled in Scotland or the European Union/EEA (outside of the UK) and with a term time address in Scotland, the following fees apply:

 |Part-time (structured) (3 x 20 credit modules) per year||£645|

 |Part-time (unstructured per module) (per 20 credit module)||£215|

 For students normally domiciled in the rest of the UK (England, Wales and N. Ireland) and with a term time address in Scotland studying this course full time, the following fees apply:

 |Year 1||CertHE||£9,000 p.a.|